Ragni (actress)

 Ragni (born Shamshad Begum; 22 October 1924 – 27 February 2007), also known as Shaado, was a Pakistani actress.
 She worked in Urdu and Punjabi films under her stage name Ragni.
 She also worked in Hindi films in the cinema of India.
-She was known for her beautiful doe like eyes and was known as almond-eyed beauty.
-Ragni is considered to be the highest-paid actress of her time in the 1940s, being paid 1 lakh rupees by AR Kardar for her role in Shahjehan.
+She was known as the almond-eyed beauty for her doe-like eyes.
+Ragni was considered to be the highest-paid actress of her time in the 1940s, being paid 1 lakh rupees by A.R.
+Kardar for her role in Shahjehan.

 Early life

 Ragni was born as Shamshad Begum in Gujranwala in 1924.
 Her mother died when Ragni was very young, and her father, Seth Diwan Parmanand, took her with him to Lahore, and they lived at a house on Fleming Road.
 In Lahore, filmmaker Roshan Lal Shorey was a neighbour of Ragni and noticed her and convinced Diwan to let Ragni act in films.

 Career

 She started her acting career in a film launched by Roop K Shorey in the Punjabi film Dulla Bhatti (1940) alongside MD Kanwar.
 The film was a major success, and Ragni became a star overnight.
 Ragni went on to act in several Lahore- based productions in Hindi and Punjabi, like Sehti Murad (1941), Nishani (1942), Ravi Par (1942), Poonji (1943), Daasi (1944), and Kaise Kahun (1945).

 In 1945, she left Lahore for Bombay and teamed up with A. R. Kardar.
 In 1946, she played the titular role in S. M. Yusuf's Nek Pervin.
 The film was successful at the box office and consolidated her position as a leading actress.
 Following the success of Nek Pervin, she was approached by Kardar to play Ruhi in Shahjehan.
 It is said that she was paid rupees one lakh for the film, making her the highest-paid actress of that time.

 After Partition, Ragni chose to move to Pakistan but has also done a couple of Indian movies, which did not fare well.

 In 1949, she worked in her first Punjabi film, Mundri (1949), with Ilyas Kashmiri.
 Then she worked in films Akaili, Nazrana, Baydari, Kundan, and Zanjeer.
 She also successfully performed a number of character roles in films such as Husn-o-Ishq, Gumnaam, Ghulam, Duniya Na Maane, Mirza Jat, and Aab-i-Hayat.

 In 1958, she appeared as the antagonist 'Dilaram' in Anarkali with Noor Jehan and Shamim Ara.
 Later she worked in the film Noukar, which was a hit film.
 Ragni worked in a number of sixty films during her career that spanned some years.